Stax Short Logo

 What are the Responsibilities of a Qualified Intermediary?

-Without the use of a qualified intermediary, property sale and purchase may not qualify as a 1031 like kind exchange.
+Without the use of a qualified 1031 exchange intermediary, property sale and purchase may not qualify as a 1031 like kind exchange.
 This is so because, if the investor actually or constructively receives sale proceeds in the form of cash or other property before receiving the replacement property, any gains realized may become subject to tax.
 The proceeds from the sale of the relinquished property are secured in a qualified escrow or qualified trust to ensure that the investor does not receive any payments that may disqualify the transaction.

 Here are a few services a qualified intermediary may perform: